-The lack of available evidence about specific child welfare practices and programs is one barrier to widespread implementation of evidence-based practice.
-In addition, agencies and practitioners must weigh consistency with the target community's culture and values when selecting any new program or service.
-By involving stakeholders in program development, evidence related to a particular model can help them understand why a particular model would assist a community in achieving desired outcomes.
+When selecting and implementing evidence-based practices, agencies and practitioners must weigh consistency with the target community's culture and values.
+By involving stakeholders in program development, evidence related to a particular model can help them understand why that model would assist a community in achieving desired outcomes.
 As a result, evidence-based practice can supplement the role of practice-based knowledge and clinical judgment.

 Selecting and Implementing Programs

-Califorina Evidence-Based Clearinghouse for Child Welfare
+California Evidence-Based Clearinghouse for Child Welfare

 Provides guidance and resources about the common issues for agencies and communities to consider when selecting and implementing evidence-based practices.
 Tools and implementation examples also are included.